HB RACES volunteers are seeking donations to support repeater operations and infrastructure. Donate via PayPal or Credit/Debit Card

 7. The repeater has a short delay when you unkey before it drops transmission.
 Always wait for the drop in transmission before you begin your response so that someone with an emergency or someone wanting to join your conversation has time to do so.

-10. Transmissions for business purposes are illegal per FCC rules.
+10. Understand and abide by all Part 97 rules of the FCC.
+Transmissions for business purposes are illegal per FCC rules.

 Please review these operating guidelines from time to time so that you are aware of any updates we may make.